colinkcurtis/Nenya/README.md

 # Nenya Financial Manager

-> "For this is the Ring of Water, and with it you may keep your realm fair and protected from the hurts of time" - Galadriel on Nenya
+> "For this is the Ring of Water, and with it you may keep your realm fair and protected from the hurts of time"

 ## About
 Nenya is a personal financial management tool designed with simplicity and security in mind.
-Just as the Elven ring Nenya preserved and protected the realm of Lothlórien, this application helps preserve and protect your financial well-being.

-Rather than tracking day-to-day transactions, Nenya focuses on providing a clear overview of your financial landscape.
-Think of it as your personal financial command center, where you can visualize and adjust your monthly financial cadence with spreadsheet-like flexibility but modern web application convenience.

 ## Features
 - Interactive financial data grid with spreadsheet-like functionality